Tosoh (OTCMKTS:TOSCF) Reaches New 1-Year Low at $16.85

 Tosoh Co.
-(OTCMKTS:TOSCF)’s stock price reached a new 52-week low on Thursday .
-The stock traded as low as $16.85 and last traded at $16.85, with a volume of 0 shares changing hands.
+(OTCMKTS:TOSCF) shares reached a new 52-week low during mid-day trading on Wednesday .
+The stock traded as low as $16.85 and last traded at $16.85, with a volume of 0 shares trading hands.
 The stock had previously closed at $16.85.

 Separately, Zacks Investment Research cut shares of Tosoh from a “buy” rating to a “hold” rating in a report on Thursday, December 31st.